Chasing quantum ‘magic’: Andrea Young receives $2 million award to develop a more stable quantum architecture

 Quantum computers store information in quantum superpositions, or qubits.
 Unfortunately, these are quite fragile; small interactions with their environment can collapse the superposition to a defined state, destroying the information in the qubit.
 A lot of effort has gone into isolating qubits from background heat and radiation, but researchers are reaching diminishing marginal returns.

 Topological approaches to quantum computing encode the qubits in larger patterns of entanglement in quantum systems.
-For instance, qubits could be encoded in the braids in the path a collection of quasi-particles, called anyons, trace out in spacetime.
+For instance, qubits could be encoded in the braids traced out in spacetime by a collection of quasi-particles, called anyons.
 This could make quantum information much more robust, because the only way to change it is by cutting a strand of the braid, equivalent to destroying one of these anyons.

 “Nonabelian anyons are almost magic, at least in theory,” Young said.
 “Electrons get together, form anyons, and seemingly of their own volition give you a qubit that already has many of its errors removed."